Angela Corey: Ronald Thompson case

 In 2009, Ronald Thompson, a 65-year-old army veteran fired two shots into the ground to scare off teenagers who were demanding entry into his friend's house in Keystone Heights, Florida.
 Corey prosecuted Thompson for aggravated assault, and after he refused a plea agreement with a three-year prison sentence, won a conviction that would carry a mandatory 20-year sentence under Florida's 10-20-Life statute.
 In a similar case, Fourth Circuit Judge James Harrison called a mandatory minimum sentence "a crime in itself" and declared the 10-20-Life statute unconstitutional.
 Judge Skinner gave Thompson three years instead.

 Corey appealed the 3-year sentence and won, sending Thompson to prison for 20 years.

 In June 2012, Fourth Circuit Judge Don Lester granted Thompson a new trial, ruling that the jury instructions had been flawed in his original trial regarding the justifiable use of deadly or non-deadly force given the circumstances of the case.
 While awaiting his new trial, Mr. Thompson was offered a plea deal for five years in prison with credit for time served.
-He reported back to prison on October 31, 2013, where he is serving the remaining two years.
+He reported back to prison on October 31, 2013, where he served the remaining two years.